hosseini72/PythonTypeGuide-Type-Hinting-for-Modern-Python-AI-Agents/level1/Utilities/final.md

 class Derived(Utility):  # Type error!
 Cannot inherit from final class
     pass
 ```
+As a reminder, the @final decorator, like most other type annotations in Python, does not affect runtime behavior.
+It is purely a type hint intended for static type checkers.

 ### Final vs. Constant Naming Conventions
 While Python traditionally uses uppercase names for constants, Final provides additional type checking benefits: